Min-Zer0/LinSNPGT/README.md

 ### Example
 `python SNPGT-build.py -F path_to/Rice.fa -B path_to/R378_Inbred.bim -S Rice -N 378_Inbre`

-## 💡 Frequently Asked Questions
-If there are some errors reported during the running of the program, please refer to the following scenarios to solve the problem:

 The above are some possible causes of errors, if there are any other problems, welcome to contact us.